eidolonsky/learning-d3/README.md

 It actually doen't work out as one project per week.
 The frequency is quite unpredictable.

-Mostly time, I follow the tutorials on [d3-graph-gallery](https://www.d3-graph-gallery.com), and then develop the chart a little bit.
+Mostly time, I follow the tutorials on [d3-graph-gallery](https://www.d3-graph-gallery.com) and other helpful blogs, and then develop the chart a little bit.

 ----